hlapp/icbo-2022-ml-workshop/index.md

 ## Contribute to ROBI

-We accept submissions of Position Papers (up to 5 pages) and Abstracts (1 page).
+We accept submissions of Position or Research Papers (up to 5 pages) and Abstracts (1 page).
 All submissions will be considered for oral presentation.

 Submission link: [Easychair link](https://easychair.org/conferences/?conf=robi2022)